madison-nicole/video-search-app/README.md

-# Video Search App in React
+# Video Search App
-This web app will search the YouTube API and list the top results as well as have one select video from the list highlighted with a video embed as well as some of the description and more data about the video.
+This web app will search the YouTube API and list the top results, have one select video from the list highlighted with a video embed, and have the title + the description + more data about the video.

+This app was built with React, JSX, and SCSS.